Sakil-JU-CSE-28/Dhaka-Metro-Rail/README.md

 # Our vision

-For commuter's,
-Who travell across Dhaka city using metro rail, DhakaMetro is a software application,
-That solved common pain points of commuter's,
-Unlike other existing app's our system has some extra brand new feature, Our product provide user's an eye soothing interface that can lessen almost
-            every problem of the commuter.
-We solved the problem as a commuter.
+For commuters, who travel across Dhaka city using the metro rail, DhakaMetro is a software application, that solves common pain points.
+Unlike other existing apps, our system has some brand new features.
+Our product provides users with an eye-soothing interface that can alleviate almost every problem of the commuter.
+We solved the problem as commuters ourselves.

 *This project is for learning software Quality Assurance with hands-on experience.*